Jaroslav Vožniak: Work

 In 1978 he briefly returned to abstraction in a series of monotypes, feeling that he had not sufficiently exhausted the problem in the early 1960s.
 The motif of spheres appears in his painting (Homage to Vasarely, 1980).
 In the first half of the 1980s, the artist interrupted his work and did not return until 1987.
 It was then that he created a series of smaller assemblages with balls, collaged anatomical prints, postcards and valuable old stickers (Easter, 1987).
 The balls and table tennis balls develop the theme of the circle as a window into the micro or macro world.
 In these, Vožniak once again reaches for burlesque exaggeration and the accumulation of details.
 The collages are subordinated to geometric order and are characterized by formal perfection, but they illustrate the horrific aspects of human existence.
 Some works take the form of diptychs, composed of a plastic plate with an assemblage and a plate flat collaged with the artist's cut-up abstract monotypes.

 In the early 1990s, Vožniak again sought a path to abstraction, adapting Pollock's method using cast synthetic paint (Homage to Pollock, 1991, 1994, 2003).
 His works, however, do not appear expressive - they are almost monochromatic or limited to a range of shades of yellow, and the trace of paint created by the casting is close to a regular grid.
 Vožniak focuses only on the "abstract" energy itself - its traces, records, calligraphy, ritual flow, layered harmony and meditative effect.

-Vožniak represents a particular type of visual extrovert and signifying introvert, creating, from an external perspective, an excited and sarcastic hyperbole of contemporary civilization with its animalistic urges, fetishism, and sexual promiscuity.
+Vožniak represents a particular type of visual extrovert and signifying introvert, creating, from an external perspective, an excited and sarcastic hyperbole of contemporary civilisation with its animalistic urges, fetishism, and sexual promiscuity.
 His inner workings can only be surmised and guessed at.
 Vožniak 's sense of the unexpected confrontations of the elements of everyday life pointed to a state of society "in which the hypocritical ideals of progress and morality conceal an obsession with sex and a fascination with horror and crime."